pawelwojkiewicz/task-angular/README.md

 get first 10 colors from assets/data/colors.json.
 Each click on the element should change the background to the next color in the array.
 On the 11th click the background should be black again and the cycle should start again.

-18.Add the directive to every element of the matrix
+18. Add the directive to every element of the matrix

-Delivering the solution
+## Delivering the solution

-After you're done with the task, create a new repository on GitLab, GitHub or BitBucket and push your solution there.
+* After you're done with the task, create a new repository on GitLab, GitHub or BitBucket and push your solution there.
-Sent the link to the repository to us.
+* Sent the link to the repository to us.